 Gross profit: The final profit calculation after accounting for l all parameters.

-How to analyze your P&L report?
+How to analyze your P&L statement?

 Now that you’ve put down the numbers, what’s next?